squidfunk/mkdocs-material/docs/contributing/reporting-a-bug.md

 ## Issue template

-We have created a new issue template to make the bug reporting process as simple as possible and more efficient for the community and us.
+We have created a new issue template to make the bug-reporting process as simple as possible and more efficient for the community and us.
 It is the result of our experience answering and fixing more than 1,600 issues (and counting) and consists of the following parts:

 - [Title]
 - [Context] <small>optional</small>
-- [Description]
+- [Bug description]
 - [Related links]
 - [Reproduction]
 - [Steps to reproduce]